 Some scientist believes he has found the reason behind the creation of the devilmen and failed mergings lately; frustration, stress, anger and anxiety.
 The government decides that anyone showing such symptoms is a demon and will be killed on sight.
 However, they don’t realize that the devils have mostly retreated from merging with humans and most of the people who will be killed will be innocent people and devilmen.

-Meanwhile, a major hint is given as to Ryo’s nature as his body starts to emit light just as the sphere of light in Russia has been.
+Meanwhile, a major hint is given as to Ryo’s nature as his body starts to emit light just like the sphere of light in Russia.
 However, no one else immediately near the light has shown such symptoms.
 He also believes that he’s been a little too spot-on with his predictions and feels like he’s actually been dictating things that will happen.

 We also meet back up with Miko who is sadly being horrifically tortured in a government facility and being used as an experiment.
 Luckily, she’s saved by Devilman at the end of the volume, though.